swaradi12/Sales_Data_Analysis/README.md

-Title of the project 1: “Sales Data Analysis”
+Title of the project: “Sales Data Analysis”

 Purpose: Analyze sales data to identify trends, top-selling products, and revenue metrics for business decision-making.
 Description: This project consists of large sales dataset to extract valuable insights.
 To explore sales trends over time, identification of the best-selling products, calculation of revenue metrics such as total sales and profit margins